SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

 Because structures are value types, they help you avoid accidentally shared state between parts of a program.
+For an example
-In order to explore an example of this kind of unintended mutation, let's take the ``Temperature`` structure from :doc:`Structures` and look at the problem that happens when it's a class:
+of this kind of unintended mutation, look at the ``Temperature`` structure from :doc:`Structures` to see what happens when it's a class:

 .. testcode:: struct-vs-class-temperature